mrako/weatherapp/README.md

 *Automating deployment processes saves a lot of valuable time and reduces chances of costly errors.
 Infrastructure as Code removes manual steps and allows people to concentrate on core activities.*

 * Write [ansible](http://docs.ansible.com/ansible/intro.html) playbooks for installing [docker](https://www.docker.com/) and the app itself.

+### Documentation

+*Good documentation benefits everyone.*

+* Remember to update the README

+* Use descriptive names and add comments in the code when necessary